lolo8304/fis-slalom-horn.ch/wp-content/plugins/simple-ads-manager/readme.txt

 == Upgrade Notice ==

+= 2.9.8.125 =
+* Avoiding the use of deprecated functions.
+= 2.9.8.124 =
+Wordpress 4.5 compatibility.
+= 2.9.7.123 =
+Wordpress 4.4 compatibility tested.
+Some minor bugs resolved.
 = 2.9.6.121 =
 Minor errors are eliminated.
 Italian language was added into the language pack.
 = 2.9.5.118 =